top of page

 The Einstein Forum

 The Einstein Forum is a foundation of the German federal state of Brandenburg that serves the public as an open laboratory of the mind with an innovative, international, multidisciplinary agenda.
 Through lectures, workshops and conferences it provides insights into the work of outstanding contemporary thinkers and encourages thinking outside traditional academic boundaries.
-The Forum has been awarding the Albert Einstein Fellowship since 2007, and the application period for the fourteenth fellowship is currently running until May 15, 2022.
+The Forum has been awarding the Albert Einstein Fellowship since 2007.

 The philosopher Susan Neiman is Director of the Einstein Forum.
 The Board of Trustees includes Eckard Minx, Michael Naumann and Gesine Schwan while Ute Frevert, Thomas Naumann and Jens Reich are among the members of the Board of Advisors.